 One of the common problems outlined in the BBB complaints filed against Durabuilt is the lack of follow up with customers from the head office.
 Several customers who had issues with their order have expressed their frustration over having to repeatedly track down the project consultants and people from the head office in order for their problems to be resolved.

-Ecoline Windows has been working in Edmonton for 15 years.
+Ecoline Windows Edmonton is BBB accredited business, has been working in Edmonton for 16 years.
 We specialize in vinyl windows for the replacement market and carry all common window styles.
 Our windows can be manufactured in a double or triple pane and in a variety of common colours, or a custom shade of your choice.
 Compared to other companies on this list, Ecoline Windows is in the medium price range.

 Our vinyl extrusions are under warranty for 25 years, insulated glass units for 25 years, and our labour warranty is 5 years on problems related to the installation of the window.